DJWeb-Damian-Jozwiak/larafony/README.md

 - [ ] Event System (PSR-14 and alternatives) — Chapter 26
 - [ ] Jobs and Queues — Chapter 27
 - [ ] Simple WebSockets (almost from scratch) — Chapter 28
-- [ ] PSR — A new way of communication — Chapter 29
+- [ ] MCP — A new way of communication — Chapter 29

 ### 🧭 Meta
 - [ ] Why Larafony — Comparing with Laravel, Symfony, CodeIgniter — Chapter 30